In the world of emotional affairs, Facebook is a major facilitator.

 Some people just get obsessed with Facebook (or games, shopping, news, Snapchat, etc.), but other people get obsessed with specific people on Facebook.
 If your partner is putting their smartphone and social media life over you and the relationship, it’s a bad sign—regardless of whether there’s an emotional affair going on.
 The relationship needs to come first.

 Another sign that your partner might be cheating on you via Facebook is they suddenly change all their passwords and/or hide their phone.
-If he or she is just using their phone to check messages and post cat photos, there’s no need for secrecy.
+If she’s just using her phone to check messages and post cat photos, there’s no need for secrecy.

 In a rather sad sign of our times, some Facebook users actually refuse to accept a friend request from their partners.
 In extreme cases, emotional attachments led obsessed people to stalk their targets, online and/or in the real world.
 A partner changing passwords and locking phones doesn’t automatically mean they’re stalking someone and divorce is imminent, but something may be up.